VegaDeftwing/OpGuidesHugoSrc/content/posts/quantized.md

 For example, mentally only having one tag for artist means I'll forget if someone can do 2D or 3D art or if they can animate.
 Similarly, only having one mental tag for "nerd" may cause me to forget if they're deep into programming FPGAs or if they're more into JS and web dev; only remembering LGBT+ means I occasionally forget pronouns.
 Clearly, that's not a fine grained enough system.
 Unfortunately, these mental systems aren't something we consciously make, so it's hard to fix.

-Still, for me the relevant part is that from that list of tags I give someone, I can decide to prune them from my mental list of people I bother to stay friends with or I can try to maintain that relationship<a class="ptr">(4)</a> This is a healthy thing to do, both at a personal level and a community level.
+Still, for me the relevant part is that from that list of tags I give someone, I can decide to prune them from my mental list of people I bother to stay friends with or I can try to maintain that relationship<footnote>even if I do so poorly 😬, If I haven't messaged you in a while, it's more likely you just floated down to the bottom of my recent messages list...</footnote> This is a healthy thing to do, both at a personal level and a community level.

 **Lesson:** Not all nerdy cults are bad, but you should pay attention to avoid the bad connections and cultivate the good.